 There are two forms of silicon dioxide: amorphous and crystalline.
 Amorphous silicon dioxide is non-toxic, while the crystalline version is.
 Each is used for different purposes.

-Food-grade diatomaceous earth is purified to contain a maximum of 0.5-2% crystalline silica.
+Diatomaceous earth food grade is purified to contain a maximum of 0.5-2% crystalline silica.
 This level is considered non-toxic, meaning it can be ingested safely.
-For use in pets, humans, and gardens, only food-grade diatomaceous earth should be used.
+For use in pet owners, humans, and gardens, only diatomaceous food grade should be used.

 Filter-grade, or non-food grade silica, contains as much as 60% crystalline.
 This aptly named grade of diatomaceous earth is used primarily for water filtration, like in pools.